 What Is Physical Contamination and Why It Matters for Food Safety

 You're eating at a restaurant.
-Practically speaking, the steak looks perfect, you cut into it — and there's a piece of wire in there.
+The steak looks perfect, you cut into it — and there's a piece of wire in there.
 Or you open a bag of chips and find something that definitely isn't a potato.
-That moment of realization — that spike of disgust — that's physical contamination hitting you in real time Small thing, real impact..
+That moment of realization — that spike of disgust — that's physical contamination hitting you in real time That's the whole idea..

 It happens more often than you'd think.
-And it's one of the most common types of food contamination out there It's one of those things that adds up..
+And it's one of the most common types of food contamination out there Worth keeping that in mind..

 So let's talk about what physical contamination actually is, why it matters, and how you can spot it or prevent it — whether you're running a kitchen or just trying to stay safe at home.